Some bloggers do it for fun, other bloggers do it to make money. Earning a living from a blog is difficult, but it’s also possible.

 Whatever you pick, you need to ensure the domain name will be relevant to your blog now and in the future.

-So make sure you have a solid idea what you’ll be writing about before you buy your domain.
+Make sure you have a solid idea what you’ll be writing about before you buy your domain (see below).
+However, aspiring bloggers shouldn’t get too hung up on choosing the perfect domain name, one that’s good enough will do.

 You can find more advice on what makes a good domain in this guide.